 The cab driver repeated, “143 22nd Boulevard?”
 I said, “Yes.” although my eyes were glued to what I left behind.
 I was looking out the back window of the cab as William and his companion seemed smaller and smaller.
-“Ms. Ms. Fasten your seat belt!” the cab driver repeated several times, but I couldn’t look away.
+“Ms. Fasten your seat belt!” the cab driver repeated several times, but I couldn’t look away.
 I saw the young woman rub William’s head as they turned and walked away.

 From the sudden jerk of the cab followed by its tires screeching, I turned to see headlights from an oncoming vehicle headed towards us.

 All of a sudden I was sitting at my grandma’s bedside.
 I was very happy to see her.
 I stood up and wrapped my arms around her.
 She smiled and said, “Everything is up to you now Lock.”
 I was suddenly snapped back into the present as the fireman said, “Ma’am, try not to move.
 We’re doing everything we can to get you out of here.”

 I realized at that moment I was upside down in the turned-over cab, pinned between a lamppost and another vehicle.

 Behind the fireman, I could see something very familiar.
 The most stunning pair of Stilletos that I ever saw on the companion of William.
 They had what appeared to be diamonds that lined the heel and the strapped that looped her ankles.
-I remember seeing the moments ago as I was trying to left myself off the lobby floor of William’s apartment building.
+I remember seeing the moments ago as I was trying to let myself off at the lobby floor of William’s apartment building.

-Next to those stylish stilettos where 2 pairs of mail dress shoes.
-Since my neighbor is a cop I knew those two sets of shoes belong to “Raleigh’s Fitness.”
+Next to those stylish stilettos were 2 pairs of male dress shoes.
+Since my neighbor is a cop I knew those two sets of shoes belonged to “Raleigh’s Fitness.”
 Next to the police, I could make out William’s shoes.
 They were very unique shoes for a special occasion.